nsfw-filter/nsfw-filter/README.md

 ### Adding to Firefox
 [(Back to top)](#table-of-contents)

+To install the developer version follow the steps below.
+To just use the extension download from [**addons.mozilla/nsfw-filter**](https://addons.mozilla.org/en-US/firefox/addon/nsfw-filter/)

 After finishing [Installation](#installation), open Firefox and open the Debug Add-ons page by navigating to ```about:debugging#/runtime/this-firefox``` or by selecting it from Settings dropdown in the add-ons page.